-1953 Legendary flop musical Carnival in Flanders opens today.
+1953 Legendary flop musical Carnival in Flanders opens at the New Century Theatre.
 Despite a score by Jimmy Van Heusen and Johnny Burke, a book by Preston Sturges, and a famous leading man in the person of John Raitt, the show ekes out a 6-performance run.
-Notably, leading lady Dolores Gray will to on to win the 1954 Tony award for Best Actress in a Musical, the briefest run to be so honored.
+Notably, leading lady Dolores Gray wins the 1954 Tony Award for Best Actress in a Musical, the briefest run to be so honored.

-1999 Off-Broadway's Century Theatre becomes The Exact Center of the Universe as Joan Vail Thorne's comedy moves to a commercial run tonight.
+1999 Off-Broadway's Century Theatre becomes The Exact Center of the Universe as Joan Vail Thorne's comedy moves to a commercial run.
 The Southern-fried family comedy features Frances Sternhagen as a matron unsettled by her son's romance.
-John Tillinger directs the star and a cast that also features Reed Birney, Marge Redmond, Tracy Thorne and Sloane Shelton in the show, which runs 142 performances.
+John Tillinger directs the star and a cast that also features Reed Birney, Marge Redmond, Tracy Thorne, and Sloane Shelton in the show, which runs 142 performances.

-2004 British actress Fritha Goodey, 32, who had been scheduled to star with David Suchet in an upcoming Cambridge production of Terrence Rattigan's Man and Boy is found dead of stab wounds to the chest at her home in London.
+2004 British actor Fritha Goodey, 32, who had been scheduled to star with David Suchet in an upcoming Cambridge production of Terrence Rattigan's Man and Boy, is found dead of stab wounds to the chest at her home in London.

 2009 Army Archerd, who chronicled the projects and practitioners of show business for a half a century through his column in Variety, dies at age 87.
-Mr. Archerd—whose unusual first name was an abbreviation of Armand—wrote a 900-word column, titled "Just for Variety," from 1953 to 2005, and continued contributing to Daily Variety and writing a blog for Variety.com through July 2009.
+Archerd—whose unusual first name was an abbreviation of Armand—wrote a 900-word column, titled "Just for Variety," from 1953 to 2005, and continued contributing to Daily Variety and writing a blog for Variety.com through July 2009.